golang101/golang101/pages/generics/555-type-constraints-and-parameters.md

   The `~T` form is called a tilde form or type tilde in this book (or underlying term and approximation type elsewhere).
 * The `T1 | T2 | ... | Tn` form, which is called a union of terms (or type/term union in this book).
-  Each `Tx` term is a tilde form, type literal, or type name, and it may not denote a type parameter.
+  Each `Tx` term must be a tilde form, a type literal, or a type name, and it may not denote a type parameter.
   There are some requirements for union terms.
   These requirements will be described in a section below.